 Aerial Photography Fees

-Unfortunately, we are not able to provide custom research at this time.
+We are unable to provide custom research at this time.

 Many of our aerial photographs have been scanned and are generally available online for free download.
 For reproduction requests, a $10 processing fee will apply in addition to the scanning fee for each TIFF.
+Each request can have a maximum of 10 frames (images).
 Multiple requests submitted on the same day will be charged only one processing fee.